fbpx

 This summery spot has indoor and outdoor seating for an upscale, yet relaxed, dining experience.

-Brunch at the Hampton Social features signature items like their lobster roll, seaside fish sandwich, and the Shelter Island chicken sandwich.
+Brunch at the Hampton Social features signature items like their lobster roll, truffle lobster melt & bisque, and the Shelter Island chicken sandwich.

 In addition to their brunch dishes, The Hampton Social also has a menu of specialty brunch cocktails to pair with your midday meal, including their popular Hampton Frosé made with Tito’s handmade vodka, rosé, and peach purée.